How to Determine What Is Causing Large Excel File Size

 3. Presence of Unused Worksheet Causing Large File Size

 Excel file size increases with the introduction of new working sheets.
-Your Excel file may contain an unused or unnecessarily used sheet which is responsible for increasing your file size.
-So, check whether there is any unnecessary working sheet in your file that doesn’t contain any formula or any other features but rather has some raw data only.
+Your Excel file may contain unused or unnecessarily used sheets which is responsible for increasing your file size.
+So, check whether there is any unnecessary sheet in your file that doesn’t contain any formula or any other features but rather has some raw data only.
 If so, just copy the data you need to another sheet and delete the unused sheet and it will help you reduce the file size.

 4. Determine Blank Space in Excel File

 One of the most common reasons for increasing the file size in Excel is the blank space in the working sheet.
-To determine whether there is any blank space in the sheet, just press CTRL+END and the cursor will take you to the last active working cell.
+To determine whether there is any blank space in the sheet, just press CTRL + END and the cursor will take you to the last active working cell.

 If it takes you many rows or columns past your data, then all the engaging cells are responsible for increasing the memory size.
 If you want to fix this and delete all these extra cells, follow the steps below: